garywill/vimouse/README.md

 - python3 and: opencv , qt5 , numpy , pynput

 Theoretically works cross-platform.
 Tested on Linux X11 and Windows.
+Welcome feedback the result on your machine.

 This is still very simple and **in alpha preview** stage currently.
 Anything could change.